ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/installation.rst

 Repeat for Second Node
 ######################

-Repeat the Installation steps so far, so that you have two nodes ready to have the cluster software installed.
+Repeat the installation steps so far, so that you have two nodes ready to have the cluster software installed.

 For the purposes of this document, the additional node is called